Giggum/RuckusCanadaWiFiCalling/README.md

 1. Login to Unleashed
 2. Go to: Admin & Services > Services > Wi-Fi Calling > Select Profiles tab > Press +Create to create a new profile.

-3.Within the Create New window navigate to the General section and configure per below.
+3. Within the Create New window navigate to the General section and configure per below.
    * Name: Name your profile (e.g. Bell), create a profile for each carrier.
    * Description: Wi-Fi Calling Profile
    * QoS Priority = Voice\

    Under Evolved Packet Data Gateway (eDPG):
    * Press Create New
    * Enter Domain Name and IP Address show in the Canadian WiFi Calling Table and click Save